07 3339 7915

 An early morning Jew Shoal Spaniard and not nearly enough hair!

-The current can absolutely crank out here so be careful and know your limits, but this current also brings with it good fishing for pelagics and unlike the shallower spots, the Spaniards here can stay on the bite for a bit longer during the day so if a few laps over Jew Shoal aren’t producing and you’re up for a big day it’s often worth biting the bullet and heading east!
+The current can absolutely crank out here so be careful and know your limits, but this current also brings with it good fishing for pelagics and unlike the shallower spots, the Spaniards here can stay on the bite for a bit longer during the day so if a few laps over Jew Shoal aren’t producing it’s often worth biting the bullet, burning the weet-bix and heading east!

 Sunshine Reef is a looooooong paddle and will probably leave you shattered on comp day, but it can be rewarding!